Suppression of scattering in quantum confined 2D-helical Dirac systems: Model

 Ignoring first the quantum confinement and considering the 2D limit only, the transport relaxation time $\tau$ and the transport length $\ell=v\tau$ can be explicitly determined for a Gaussian potential, starting from Fermi's golden rule\cite{Adam2009,Bardarson2010}.
 As expected, $\ell$ and $\tau$ do not depend on the incident direction of the $\mathbf{k}$-vector of the wave function \footnote{In agreement with \cite{Adam2009}, we found a difference of a factor 4 with respect to the expression of $\ell$ written in \cite{Bardarson2010}}:

 where $I_1$ is the modified Bessel function of the first kind.
-Even if the 2D limit is valid only for $k\ell \gg 4\pi$, such that the divergence of $\ell$ at low energy is smoothed out, $\ell$ reaches a minimum $\ell_\text{m}$ at energy $\varepsilon$ corresponding to $k\xi\sim 1$.
+Even if the 2D limit is valid only for $k\ell \gg 4\pi$, such that the divergence of $\ell$ at low energy is smoothed out, $\ell$ reaches a minimum $\ell_\text{m}$ at an energy $\varepsilon$ corresponding to $k\xi\sim 1$.
 As a result, for a conductor with a finite width $W < \ell_\text{m}$, the disorder is not strong enough to set the system in the 2D diffusive limit.
-Boundary conditions then modify the density of states that exhibits a maximum at each transverse mode opening, a feature typical of the 1D nature of the subband associated to the mode---the system is then quantum confined.
+Boundary conditions modify the density of states that exhibits a maximum at each transverse mode opening, a feature typical of the 1D nature of the subband associated to the mode: the system is then quantum confined.
 This condition reads $g \lesssim 0.5$ for $\xi/W=0.05$ (see Appendix~\ref{ltrDependence}).
+We define the different transport regimes by comparing $\ell_\text{m}$ to the length and perimeter of the device.
+The ballistic, quasi-ballistic and diffusive regimes correspond to $\ell_\text{m} > 2L$, $2L > \ell_\text{m} > W$ and $W > \ell_\text{m}$ respectively.
+A factor 2 is introduced due to the different boundary conditions along the longitudinal and transverse directions of the nanowire.